tillgrallert/p3a6afa20/catch-me-if-you-can.md

 The exploration of the network of article authors{-- published in our corpus--}, on the other hand, provided a number of surprising results that will need to be addressed in future scholarship: The noted importance of Iraqi writers over Syrians among the core nodes of the network contradicts the common narrative about the Arabic renaissance (*nahḍa*).
 A similar importance of Baghdad over the more commonly assumed centres of Arab intellectual production is found in the geographic distribution of toponyms in bylines for *al-Muqtabas*.
 One would, again, need to test other transregional periodicals to see whether they provide a similar Iraqi connection or if *al-Muqtabas* is an outlier in this regard.
 The network analysis of authors also demonstrated lacunae in the historiography of the Arabic press and the intellectual history of the late Ottoman Arab ideosphere, namely the absence of the core nodes in our network from major works of scholarship.

 Noting that any analysis of authorship and socio-intellectual networks is limited by the fact that less than one fifths of all articles carry identifiable authorship information, I finally submitted our corpus to stylometric analysis.
 This provided  significant hints towards authors of the small number of anonymous articles longer than 5000 words.
 Testing the hypothesis that a journal's editors were the actual authors of anonymous texts, the results are inconclusive.
 The analysis of articles of more than 5000 words in *al-Muqtabas* returned one cluster of texts by an anonymous author very different from those articles that can indeed by attributed to the editor.

-{--- limited overlap between journals from the same city--}
-{>>- impossibility of confirming editors as authors at this point
-- This is the first application of stylometry to Arabic <<}

 [almeshkat]: http://almeshkat.net/